MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/01/devtools-109.md

 *  **Include objects discarded by minor GC**.

 Without selecting these options, the **Memory** tool will continue to work as it did before, reporting allocations that are still alive at the end of the profiling session.
-In this mode, objects that are generated, garbage-collected (GC'd), and then disappear aren't tracked by allocation sampling.
+In this mode, objects that are generated and garbage-collected (GC'd) and then disappear aren't tracked by allocation sampling.

 Select both options if you want to track garbage that is being generated by your website or app.
 In the resulting profile, you'll be able to see garbage that was generated by your JavaScript functions that was then GC'd.
-Use these options if you want to reduce the amount of garbage your code is generating.
-To learn more about the differences between major and minor GC, read [Trash talk: the Orinoco garbage collector](https://v8.dev/blog/trash-talk).
+Use these options if you want to reduce the amount of garbage that your code is generating.
+To learn more about the differences between major and minor GC, see [Trash talk: the Orinoco garbage collector](https://v8.dev/blog/trash-talk).

 ![Allocation sampling profiling options](./devtools-109-images/allocation-sampling-profiling-options.png)